funttastic/universal_kotlin/application/terminal/jvm/terminal/readme.md

 # Universal Kotlin

-## Application -> Terminal -> Jvm -> Terminal
+## Application -> Terminal -> JVM -> Terminal

-Module with a Terminal / CLI application.
+Module with a terminal/cli application.

 It uses the common modules as dependencies.